ghi-electronics/Docs/README.md

 This is the repository for all of our docs.

 To generate the docs locally:
-* Clone the repo
+* Clone/Fork the repo
-* Open the command prompt in the documents' root folder (Run as Administrator maybe necessary)
+* Open the command prompt in the documents' root folder ("Run as Administrator" may be necessary)
 * Execute docfx --serve